 Mobility Technology Is No Longer Science Fiction

 Mobility has always been a catalyst for change.
 Mobility impacts our ability to commute, deliver, and communicate.
-Through transportation, we are able to discover new worlds, create trade routes and increase economic reach, improve productivity and labor, and develop new categories of industry.
+Through transportation, we can discover new worlds, create trade routes, and increase economic reach, improve productivity and labor, and develop new categories of industry.
 Mobility technology is the next stage in the evolution of transportation, as disruptive as the commercialization of cars.
-Mobility technology has the ability to transform entire societies, make cities “smarter”, increase productivity, and shift the economy.
+Mobility technology can transform entire societies, make cities “smarter,” increase productivity, and shift the economy.